-The main purpose of this site is to display the incredible skills of these individual artists by making many of their original paintings available as fine-art Giclee Prints, all of which are meticulously accurate in their iconography and detail.
-Each painting has a detailed description written by Robert Beer, who is working in association with Wisdom Books to produce these archival prints.
-Also exhibited on this website are some of the the exquisite visionary paintings and mandalas of John Miles.
-So essentially it is the artists themselves who are represented here, for they are truly some of the most visionary, innovative and divinely inspired painters of our time.
+The main purpose of this site is to reveal the incredible skills of these artists by making their original works available as fine-art Giclee Prints, which are all meticulously accurate in their iconography, colour fidelity and detail.
+Each painting has a precise description written by Robert Beer, who is working with a master printer to individually produce these archival prints.
+Also exhibited are the exquisite visionary paintings and mandalas of John F B Miles, along with other deity prints and postcards.
+Essentially the artists themselves are represented here as some of the most spiritual and divinely inspired painters of our time.

 News from tibetanart.com